 At the time, most people in Connecticut had a little familiarity with improv, but they didn’t really know what it was.
 So we had to create awareness, get people to come to our shows, and become talented enough to maintain that audience.
 We were thinking: We’ll get good enough to do this professionally, if you’ll come and see our shows.

 It was a big, bold leap of faith.
 That’s one of our principles: Make bold choices.

 Our business plan was centered on growing the community around our product.
 We were always questioning: How can we be inclusive?
 How can we make people in the audience feel comfortable?
 How can we grow the love of the art form in the audience and the community?
 That’s how we grew organically.
 And it worked!

-NP: Can we talk about funding?
+NAN: Can we talk about funding?

-JP: Sure.
+JULIA: Sure.
 A lot of people think we are a nonprofit because we’re an arts organization, but we’re not.
 We’re an LLC.

 Our costs are very low.
 We don’t have lights, sets, costumes, or any of the normal theater stuff.
 We essentially just pay our people, our rent, and related expenses.
 Right now our costs are now mostly covered by our ticket sales, class sales, and training, which is great.

 In the past we’ve gotten some grants at times where we needed a big leap.
 And we currently have a loan for the build out of our space.

 Also, we did a Kickstarter when we were planning on opening the space.
 It became the most successful improv-related Kickstarter in Kickstarter history.

 We had this hugely successful Kickstarter, but it doesn’t cover the cost of the space.
 No way!
 So you have to communicate with your audience that just because we raised what looks like a tremendous amount of money doesn’t mean we are rolling dough.
 Things are expensive.